mtcnxd/ArduinoLibraries/FastLED/README.md

  </picture>
 </a>

+*Hey everyone, Zach here.
+If you use or like this library then give us a star.
+I'm trying to make FastLED the #2 most popular library for Arduino.
+It's just one click, and you'll benefit from continued updates to FastLED.*

 ## About

 This is a driver library for easily & efficiently controlling a wide variety of LED chipsets, like the ones